open-ephys/gui-docs/source/User-Manual/Hardware-requirements.rst

 * **Graphics card** - the GUI doesn't rely on the GPU for processing, but GPUs are essential for offline analysis.
 An NVIDIA GPU is likely required (for CUDA compatibility); we recommend buying a GTX 1660 or better.

-* **Connections** - the motherboard should have at least one x8-compatible PCIe slot.
+* **Connections** - the motherboard should have at least one x8- or x16-compatible PCIe slot.

 Other hardware